nigel-bruce-khan/BEASTLAB22/assignment1/report/README.md

 **F)** This code section runs several iterations of the loop that is wrapped between the time measurement points.
 This serves as a warmup, because by running this loop before we proceed with the time evaluation, we can reduce the negative effects of cache misses and overheads from setting up the pipelines.
 By doing so, the obtained results are a more accurate reflection of our object of study, which in this case is the memory bandwidth.

-**G)** When using a parallel region, OpenMP automatically wait for all threads to finish before execution continues (implicit barrier).
+**G)** When using a parallel region, OpenMP automatically waits for all threads to finish before execution continues (implicit barrier).
 Furthermore, there is also a synchronization point after each “omp for” loop, implying that threads need to wait until each of them has finished their respective tasks.
 Since there are no dependencies in the loop, or potential data races, synchronization is not needed after the loop, hence we disable this by using nowait, which also reduces the idle time for each thread and increase performance, thus our results wont' include any synchronization effect and offer a better picture of the ongoing process.

 On another note, the parallel region in line 65:

 ` #pragma omp parallel
  {
-    for (long i=0; i<REP; i++)
+    for (long i=0; i < REP; i++)
  #pragma omp for schedule(static) nowait
         for (long j=0; j<N; j++)
             a[j] = b[j]+c[j]*d[j];
  }
 `
 spans several threads (**threads**) across this block thanks to `#pragma omp parallel`.
 At the first for-loop we only indicate how many times to repeat the subsequent loop, so no parallelising is done here.
 Therefore, the only thing remaining to do is to distribute the workload from the 2nd for-loop across the existing threads.
-Noticing that the parallel region is created outside the loop that calculates vector a.
+Notice that the parallel region is created outside the loop that calculates vector a.
 If instead we create the parallel region inside the REP loop with `#pragma omp parallel for `, the **nowait** clause isn't compatible with the compiler, so that increases the time_spent and hence performance has smaller values.
-Another ffactor to consider is the job allocation across threads.
+Another factor to consider is the job allocation across threads.
 We tested a small version of this region to observe how the workload was distributed.

 ´